 This is not a new change but it doesn't appear to be widely appreciated, so I thought it was worth (re)flagging.

-The SEIS has been classified as De Minimis State Aid since inception but the Employment Allowance has only fairly recently (April 2020) been reclassified as De Minimis - this means that it now counts towards the maximum funding limit under SEIS (£150,000) since 6 April 2020.
+The SEIS has been classified as De Minimis State Aid since its inception in 2012 but the Employment Allowance has only fairly recently (April 2020) been reclassified as De Minimis - this means that since 6 April 2020, it counts towards the maximum funding limit under SEIS (currently £150,000, set to increase to £250,000 in April 2023).

 On this basis, entrepreneurs and founders of companies that are seeking funding under SEIS need to take care to ensure that they don't breach these de minimis rules.